hail-is/hail/hail/www/references.md

-# Scientific Output from the Hail Community
+# Hail-Powered Science

-The following is a sample of research results that have used Hail as some part of the scientific pipeline.
-If you would like your work added to this list, please [edit the page directly](https://github.com/hail-is/hail/edit/master/hail/www/references.md).
-Please adhere to the formatting conventions used on this page.
-We will review the pull request and incorporate any additions.
+The following is an incomplete list of scientific work enabled by Hail.
+We welcome you to add additional examples by [editing the page directly]((https://github.com/hail-is/hail/edit/master/hail/www/references.md)), after which we will review the pull request to confirm the addition is valid.
+Please adhere to the existing formatting conventions.

 ## 2019